 Enjoy an afternoon of whitewater rafting on the Chilli River in grade II and III rapids for only around $30usd.
 The river valley is just outside of the city so tours leave three times daily.

 Climb Volcano Misti

-Spend 2 days hiking up the volcano that looms over Arequipa’s horizon.
+OK, this one is longer than a day trip as it takes two days but it is worth it.
+You will likely spend many hours gazing at Volcano Misti, especially during sunset, so why not spend a couple days hiking up that volcano which looms over Arequipa’s horizon.
 With an altitude of 5,822m the climb is tough but doable with a decent degree of fitness and good acclimatisation.
 The summit bid begins with a 1:00AM wake-up but eventually rewards you with amazing views as the sun rises over the city below.
 We booked with Tahuantinsuyo Tours in the Plaza de Armas for about 70USD each.

 Trek the Colca Canyon